Crushing The Biggest Solana Liquid Staking Misconceptions

 Why Large Pools Seem Immune

-In practice, once the new stake activates, yields normalize, and the APY stabilizes at levels consistent with the broader Solana staking rate.
+Once the new stake activates, yields normalize and APY stabilizes in line with Solana’s network staking rate.

 Are LSTs Bad for Validators?